nasa-fornax/fornax-documentation/documentation/server_options.md

 Please follow these guidelines:

 **Start small:** Begin by testing your workflow on the smallest server that meets your needs.
-Limit initial runs in scope (e.g., fewer sources, shorter iterations, smaller datasets).
+Limit initial runs in scope (e.g. fewer sources, shorter iterations, smaller datasets).
-Scale up to a larger server or full analysis only after verifying that your code runs successfully at smaller scale.
+Scale up to a larger server or full analysis only after verifying that your code runs successfully at a smaller scale.

 **Shut down when done**:
 Having an active compute instance—even if you're not currently running code—still consumes resources and counts against your allocation.